samply/bbmri-fhir-ig/input/pages/howtoJoin.md

 ### Guides to install, fill and connect a Bridgehead
-We provide a step-by-step installation guide on the [Bridgehead Deployment GitHub page](https://github.com/samply/bridgehead-deployment).
+We provide a step-by-step installation guide on the [Bridgehead GitHub page](https://github.com/samply/bridgehead).

 All of the components that make up the Bridgehead are open source.
-Non-technical descriptions of the components can be found [here](https://www.bbmri.de/biobanking/it/open-source-software/?L=1).
-If you wish to explore the source code of the components deployed, both locally at your site as well as centrally, please visit the [Component Finder](https://samply.github.io/samply-component-finder/).
 A complete list of our source code repositories can be found in the [GitHub samply Repository](https://github.com/samply).

 #### FHIR® profiles and ETL: